coala/coala/docs/Users/Writing_Bears.rst

 ---------------

 A bear is meant to do some analysis on source code.
-The source code will provided by coala so the bear doesn't have to care where it comes from or where it goes.
+The source code will be provided by coala so the bear doesn't have to care where it comes from or where it goes.

 A bear can communicate with the user via two ways: